-David Greer Named Senior Vice President to Oversee PLTW Program Development
+David Greer Named VP to Oversee Program Development

 INDIANAPOLIS (Feb.
 27, 2017) – Project Lead The Way (PLTW), a national nonprofit organization that provides transformative learning experiences in computer science, engineering and biomedical science for K-12 students and teachers, today announced that David Greer has joined the organization as senior vice president and chief programs officer.
 Greer will oversee continued strengthening of PLTW curriculum, professional development and assessment.

 “David brings a wealth of experience in the technology and cybersecurity sectors, two areas of intense focus for PLTW as we work to prepare students for the careers that will be available to them when they graduate,” said PLTW President and Chief Executive Officer Dr. Vince Bertram.
 “His industry experience, combined with his experience in education and the nonprofit sector, will be invaluable to PLTW as we empower students to develop in-demand, transportable knowledge and skills.”

 “I am excited to have the opportunity to work with a world-class organization to help provide the highest quality career learning opportunities to every student in our country,” said Greer.
 “I believe that Project Lead The Way has taken great strides to fundamentally change how we should approach teaching and learning by being the leader in demonstrating how real-world, applied learning can and should be done in the classroom.”